-They embrace and lay down.
+They embrace and lie down.

-My Dear Vincent.
+My Dear Vincent,

 It is with warm regards that I enclose 50 francs to use however you see fit.
-I haved rented the apartment for a one man show today, at a fair price, and, hereby pass on some of my good fortune to you.
-Too bad my landlord won’t accept some sort of permanent arrangement of this, as there is money to be made as long as there are so few galleries willing to display Impressionist works.
+I have rented the apartment for a one man show today, at a fair price, and hereby pass on some of my good fortune to you.
+Too bad my landlord won’t accept some sort of permanent arrangement of this, as there is money to be made as long as there aren’t more galleries willing to display Impressionist works.

-Your last group of paintings found there way here with no damage and I believe I can see some improvement in the overall painterly qualities, better than the last lot.
+Your last group of paintings found their way here with no damage and I believe I can see some improvement in the overall painterly qualities, better than the last lot.
 However, again, I must advise, you must lighten your palette.
-No one is buying dull, drab, dreary.
-Please recall what we talked about regards what will sell and what you want to say.
+No one is interested in buying dull, drab, dreary.
+Please recall what we talked about with regard to what will sell and what you want to say.
 There has to be a way of accommodating both.

 Keep faith in your art.
 It is with the first step that progress is made.

 Theo puts the letter in an envelope, finishes dressing, and leaves for Church.